There is nothing like a day at the dogs and when the hare is running and the traps open, Coral have you covered for all your greyhound betting.

 At Coral we have a variety of options available for greyhound betting.
 Whether you want to bet on the biggest day in greyhound racing – the Greyhound Derby – or simply just try your hand at the various venues across the globe, then choose your trap number and watch the dogs do battle round the tight twists and turns of the oval.

-There are daily meetings in the UK with Hove, Towcester and Doncaster some of the most popular greyhound betting venues, while you can also bet on the action in Ireland and Australia.
+There are daily meetings in the UK with Hove, Romford and Monmore some of the most popular greyhound betting venues, while you can also bet on the action in Ireland and Australia.
 With the races coming thick and fast there are always plenty of greyhound racing odds to pick from.

 When it comes to greyhound betting with Coral, study the form and the greyhound odds for the six dogs in each race and decide on your winner in an attempt to land a gamble.